Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

    3. With the root hashes of the Certificate Subtrees and the other fields in `subtree` and `sequencing`, compute the Prefix Tree leaf hash for each lookup that was done.
-As mentioned earlier, each search key in the Current Authenticated Search Key list is looked up in the rightmost log entry, and each search key in the Past Authenticated Search Key list is looked up in the subsequent log entry, deduplicating if these log entries are the same.
+As mentioned earlier, each search key in the Current Authenticated Search Keys list is looked up in the rightmost log entry and each search key in the Past Authenticated Search Keys list is looked up in the subsequent log entry, deduplicating if these log entries are the same.

    4. With the Prefix Tree leaf hashes, compute the root hash of the Log Tree with `combined`.
-If the client advertised a provisional tree head, the proof will also function as a consistency proof as described in {{Section 3.2 of KEYTRANS}}.
+If the client advertised a provisional tree head, the inclusion proof in `combined` will also function as a consistency proof as described in {{Section 3.2 of KEYTRANS}}.

 When `proof_type` is set to `provisional`, this indicates that the inclusion proof is against a log entry that is not yet published by the Transparency Log.